vimalchetu/java-sdk/README.md

    The method is responsible for the invocation of returnById operation on the Velocity REST server.<br/>

-<b>                                                                                                                      public VelocityResponse invokeReturnByIdRequest(com.velocity.models.request.returnById.ReturnById returnByIdTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b><br/>
+<b>                                                                                                                      public VelocityResponse invokeReturnByIdRequest(ReturnById returnByIdTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b><br/>

 @parameter <b>returnByIdTransaction </b> - holds the values for the returnById request ReturnById <br/>